dat-ecosystem-archive/docs/docs/terms.md

 ### Hypercore

-[Hypercore](https://github.com/mafintosh/hypercore) is secure distributed streams that just work.
-Using cryptography, streaming binary data to other computers is as easy as sharing a key.
+[Hypercore](https://github.com/mafintosh/hypercore) is a protocol and network for distributing and replicating feeds of binary data.
 This creates an efficient gossip network where latency is reduced to a minimum.
 Hypercore is an eventually consistent, highly available, partition tolerant system.

 ### Hyper- (modules)